OfficeDev/office-js-docs-pr/docs/includes/excel-tutorial-open-dialog.md

 1. Run the command `npm run build` to transpile your ES6 source code to an earlier version of JavaScript that is supported by Internet Explorer (which is used under-the-hood by Excel to run Excel add-ins).
 2. Run the command `npm start` to start a web server running on localhost.
 4. Reload the task pane by closing it, and then on the **Home** menu, select **Show Taskpane** to reopen the add-in.
 6. Choose the **Open Dialog** button in the task pane.
 7. While the dialog is open, drag it and resize it.
-Note that you can interact with the worksheet and press other buttons on the taskpane.
+Note that you can interact with the worksheet and press other buttons on the task pane.
 But you cannot launch a second dialog from the same task pane page.
 8. In the dialog, enter a name and choose **OK**.
 The name appears on the task pane and the dialog closes.
 9. Optionally, comment out the line `dialog.close();` in the `processMessage` function.
 Then repeat the steps of this section.
 The dialog stays open and you can change the name.
 You can close it manually by pressing the **X** button in the upper right corner.

     ![Excel tutorial - Dialog](../images/excel-tutorial-dialog-open.png)